illusivefingers/moogle-play/readme.md

 ## Install

--Clone repo into desired directory on host machine -Fire up VM (preferably Homestead) with configured paths to project -Copy /environment.sample.php to /environment.php and edit values -Copy /.env.environment.sample.php to .env.[environment-name].php and edit values -Navigate to install folder inside the VM
+* Clone repo into desired directory on host machine
+* Fire up VM (preferably Homestead) with configured paths to project
+* Copy /environment.sample.php to /environment.php and edit values
+* Copy /.env.environment.sample.php to .env.[environment-name].php and edit values
+* Navigate to install folder inside the VM
--Run the following commands:
+* Run the following commands:

 ``` bash
 $ composer install